kragen/derctuo/veskeno-outline.md

-One great drawback of 32-bit arithmetic is that its input space is of size 2<sup>64</sup>; as a result, exhaustive testing of an arithmetic operation would take half a million CPU years at Veskeno's 1-MIPS performance target.
+One great drawback of 32-bit arithmetic is that its input space is of size 2<sup>64</sup>; as a result, exhaustive testing of an arithmetic operation would take half a million CPU years at Veskeno’s 1-MIPS performance target.
 Most programmers today cannot spend half a million CPU years on an afternoon project because they do not have hundreds of millions of CPUs available, nor even hundreds of CPUs; it